-The "business partner" was pushed forward by leading human resource professionals in the 1990's, most notably by David Ulrich in his book Human Resource Champions: The Next Agenda for Adding Value and Delivering Results.
-Initiatives such as this led to the recognition of

-HR to be a core, strategic partner in many organizations.
-This role change has led to several human resource professionals rising to positions previously reserved for operations and finance, COO and CEO.
-One, for example, is Anne Mulcahy, former chairman and CEO of Xerox.
+The "Business Partner" concept was pushed forward by leading Human Resource professionals in the 1990's, most notably by David Ulrich in his book Human Resource Champions: The Next Agenda for Adding Value and Delivering Results.
+Initiatives such as this led to the recognition of HR to be a core, strategic partner in many organizations.
+This role change has led to several Human Resource professionals rising to positions previously reserved for Operations and Finance, COO and CEO.
+One, for example is Anne Mulcahy, former Chairman and CEO of Xerox.

-But just what is a business partner?
-A business partner is someone who has intimate knowledge of all aspects of the business and is willing to invest their time and expertise and will to ensure its success.
-This begins with establishing strategic plans and then the tactical operations to achieve the strategic goals.
+But just what is a Business Partner?
+A Business partner is someone who has intimate knowledge of all aspects of the business and is willing to invest their time, expertise and will to ensure its success.
+This is a step far and beyond the view of being an employee with an expertise you exchange for a paycheck.
+The Business partner is involved with establishing strategic plans and then the tactical operations to achieve the strategic goals.